platformsh/platformsh-docs/docs/src/administration/users.md

 ### Add a user to a project

-To add a user to a project, follow these steps:
+If you are an organization owner, or an organization user with [manage plan](/administration/organizations.md#organization-permissions) or [manage users](/administration/organizations.md#organization-permissions) permissions wanting to add a user to a project or an environment, follow these steps:

 {{< codetabs >}}
 ---